Scott Jackson (American football): Tampa Bay Buccaneers

-Undrafted in the 2004 NFL Draft, Jackson was signed by the Tampa Bay Buccaneers as a free agent.
+Undrafted in the 2004 NFL draft, Jackson was signed by the Tampa Bay Buccaneers as a free agent.
 Jackson failed to make the active roster out of training camp, but was signed to the team's practice squad, where he remained the rest of the season.

-In 2005, Jackson again was signed to the practice squad following training camp, then was promoted to the active roster after the fourth game.
+In 2005, Jackson was again signed to the practice squad following training camp and promoted to the active roster after the fourth game.
 A backup to the guard and center positions, Jackson did not appear in a game.

-In the 2006 preseason, Jackson showed impressive improvement over his earlier preseason form and earned public praise from Buccaneers head coach John Gruden, however, Jackson was again cut by Tampa Bay and signed to its practice squad.
-Prior to the first game, however, injuries to other offensive linemen forced Jackson to again be promoted to the active roster, with the Buccaneers cutting former standout wide receiver David Boston to make room for him.
-Jackson saw no action, and was cut within days to make room for a long snapper, again being re-signed to the practice squad.
+In the 2006 preseason, Jackson showed impressive improvement over his earlier preseason form and earned public praise from Buccaneers head coach John Gruden; however, Jackson was again cut by Tampa Bay and signed to its practice squad.
+Before the first game, however, injuries to other offensive linemen forced Jackson to be promoted to the active roster again, with the Buccaneers cutting former standout wide receiver David Boston to make room for him.
+Jackson saw no action and was cut within days to make room for a long snapper, who was again re-signed to the practice squad.

 Houston Texans

-A month later, Jackson was signed from Tampa Bay's practice squad by the Houston Texans.
-Jackson finished the 2006 season on the Texans' active roster, but did not see action in a regular season game.
-A season-ending shoulder injury during the 2007 training camp sidelined him on the Texans' injured reserve.
-After a foot injury during the 2008 preseason, Jackson underwent surgery and retired from the NFL in 2009.
+A month later, the Houston Texans signed Jackson from Tampa Bay's practice squad.
+Jackson finished the 2006 season on the Texans' active roster but did not see action in a regular season game.
+During the 2007 training camp, a season-ending shoulder injury sidelined him on the Texans' injured reserve.
+Jackson underwent surgery after a foot injury during the 2008 preseason and retired from the NFL in 2009.